s-cbrunn/codebasics/README.md

-# Knowldge Vault for SAP development
+# Knowledge Vault for SAP development

 ---